spinalcordtoolbox/sct_docker/Install_WSL.rst

 Spinal Cord Toolbox for Windows : Windows subsystem for linux
 ############################################################

 This documentation shows how to install the latest version of SCT.
-If you want install a different version of SCT please specify the version number you want.
+If you want to install a different version of SCT please specify the version number.

 .. contents::
 ..